 Now that you are ready to buy a new car, follow these steps to bag a good deal, and make the car-buying process as smooth as butter.
-To help things make more comfortable, you can take this cheat sheet with you at the dealership.
+To help things make you more comfortable, you can take this cheat sheet with you to the dealership.

 Before You Go to the Dealership

-Plan your finances ahead of time to make the negotiation easier and stand a chance to get the best possible bang for your bucks.
+Plan your finances ahead of time to make the negotiation easier and stand a chance to get the best possible bang for your buck.

 - Check your credit score.
 If your credit score is above average, then you will get considerably lower interest rates.
 In case your credit score is lower, consider waiting until your score is good enough to be accepted by the finance bodies.

 - If everything seems good in the first place, apply for a pre-approved or pre-qualified auto loan.

 - As per your financial stability, select the lowest interest rate and the shortest loan period you can easily handle.

 - Make sure you call and verify if the car you are looking for is still for sale.

 - While calling, prescreen the dedicated salesperson: Does he or she answer your queries and seem knowledgeable?